 I know first-hand how difficult and overwhelming it can be to "start over" when you've left a group you dedicated your whole life to.
 I was raised in The Church of Jesus Christ of Latter-day Saints and was a devout Mormon until early adulthood when my faith crisis began.
-I've since dedicated my work to helping others through the life changing journey of healing spiritual wounds, rebuilding life, and reconstructing identity.
+I've since dedicated my work to helping others through the life-changing journey of healing spiritual wounds, rebuilding life, and reconstructing identity.

 If you are currently in or have recently left a high-demand group or religion, you may be experiencing a number of difficult-to-name issues.
 I encourage you to review the "Religious Trauma Syndrome" section below.
-You are not alone in your struggles and you don't have to do this alone.
+You are not alone in your struggles, and you don't have to do this alone.

-Specializing in Post-Mormon Adjustment, Trauma, and Adult ADHD
+Psychotherapist Specializing in Post-Mormon Adjustment, Trauma, and Adult ADHD

 Thriving After Mormonism Group